fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="http://ysamm.com/?p=620">-Make recruiting referrals on behalf of employees ($3000)</a>

 <a href="http://ysamm.com/?p=625">-Open redirect in Instagram.com ($500)</a>

+<a href="https://thevillagehacker.medium.com/time-based-sql-injection-to-dumping-the-database-da0e5bcaa9df">-Time-Based SQL Injection to Dumping the Database</a>

 <a href="https://anugrahsr.github.io/posts/10-Password-reset-flaws/">-10 Password Reset Flaws</a>